WoltLab/docs.woltlab.com/docs/migration/wsc60/php.md

 #### Example for implementing an `IFileProcessor`

 The `objectID` in the `$context` comes from the form and corresponds to the objectID of the `FooAddForm::$formObject`.

+This is a rather exhaustive example and tries to cover a lot of different use cases including but not limited to fine-grained control through user group permissions.

+The `AbstractFileProcessor` implementation already provides a lot of sane defaults for less restricted uploads.
+For example, if your field allows arbitrary files to be uploaded, you can skip that check in `acceptUpload()` and also remove the overriden method `getAllowedFileExtensions()` because the base implementation already permits all types of files.

+Please see the explanation of the new [file uploads](../../php/api/file_uploads.md) to learn more.

 ```PHP
 final class FooImageFileProcessor extends AbstractFileProcessor